Paul Desmond: Other collaborations

-Desmond worked several times during his career with baritone saxophonist and band leader Gerry Mulligan.
-They made two studio albums together (Gerry Mulligan - Paul Desmond Quartet (1957), and Two of a Mind (1962)).
-In June 1969 Desmond appeared at the New Orleans Jazz Festival with Gerry Mulligan, with favorable reactions from critics and audience members.
+Desmond worked several times during his career with baritone saxophonist and bandleader Gerry Mulligan.
+They made two studio albums together (Gerry Mulligan – Paul Desmond Quartet [1957] and Two of a Mind [1962]).
+In June 1969, Desmond appeared at the New Orleans Jazz Festival with Gerry Mulligan, with favorable reactions from critics and audience members.
 During Brubeck's Two Generations tours, Desmond and Mulligan shared the stage in 1974.
 Unlike Brubeck, Mulligan had much in common with Desmond; they were similar in their interests and humor, and both were prone to addiction.

 Desmond had a celebrated studio partnership with guitarist Jim Hall.
 Hall played on several albums recorded by Desmond between 1959 and 1963 for Warner Bros. and RCA Victor.
 After a period of inactivity, Desmond was asked to play the Half Note in New York City in 1971 by Hall.
 With his customary wryness, Desmond said that he took the job only because he was nearby and could tumble out of bed to work.
 The two continued to play at the club to packed audiences.
 Desmond also joined the Modern Jazz Quartet for a Christmas concert in 1971 at the New York Town Hall.

 Desmond was a guest artist on five tracks by Chet Baker recorded between 1975 and 1977.
 These were released on the albums She Was Too Good to Me (CTI, 1974), You Can't Go Home Again, and The Best Thing for You.
-Baker and Desmond also appeared together on two tracks included on Jim Hall's 1975 Concierto album.
+Baker and Desmond also appeared together on two tracks included on Jim Hall's 1975 album Concierto.

 Desmond met Canadian guitarist Ed Bickert through a recommendation by Jim Hall, and Desmond performed with Bickert at several clubs in the Toronto area during 1974–1975.
 Desmond featured Bickert on his 1975 studio album Pure Desmond, and the two played together at the 1976 Edmonton Jazz Festival.
-Live recordings of that concert and club dates with Bickert performed during 1974-1975 were released during and after Desmond's lifetime.
+Live recordings of that concert and club dates with Bickert performed during 1974–1975 were released during and after Desmond's lifetime.

 Personal life

 In their private lives Dave Brubeck and his family were very close to Paul Desmond, though the two men possessed very different personalities.
-Darius Brubeck recalls thinking that Desmond was his uncle almost into adolescence.
+Darius Brubeck recalled thinking that Desmond was his uncle almost into adolescence.
 Desmond grew especially close to Dave's son Michael, to whom he left his saxophone upon his death.
 Desmond was also described as a womanizer who was unable to form (and was uninterested in maintaining) steady relationships with women, though he had no shortage of female companions throughout his life.
 Desmond is reported to have quipped, upon seeing a former girlfriend on the street, "There she goes, not with a whim but a banker" (a semi-Spoonerism reference to T.S.
 Eliot's "This is the way the world ends / Not with a bang but a whimper").
 In contrast, Brubeck was deeply religious and a stalwart family man.

 I have won several prizes as the world's slowest alto player, as well as a special award in 1961 for quietness.